LGmatrix13/padlock/README.md

 ```

 ## Scripts for Local Development
+These scripts require you to `npm install` the needed development dependencies.

 ### `format`
 `npm run format` uses prettier to format every `html` on the codebase.
 ### `tailwind:build`